home-assistant/developers.home-assistant/blog/2024-01-23-light-color-mode-changes.md

 The primary reason for introducing light color modes was that a light's state should not be ambiguous.
 As an example, a light which supports color and white with adjustable color temperature must be in either color mode `hs` (for example) or `color_temp`.

-However, effects complicate this because when the same light is rendering an effect, none of the `hs_color`, `color_temp` or `brightness` state attributes may be meaningful.
+However, effects complicate this because when the same light is rendering an effect, none of the `hs_color`, `color_temp`, or `brightness` state attributes may be meaningful.

 ## Changes